charleskcoffie-a11y/Ministry-Manager/README.md

 ## 4. Features & Usage

 *   **Programs:** Import your Excel file (Save as CSV first).
 The CSV headers must match: `Date`, `Activities-Description`, `Venue`, `Lead`.
+*   **Sermon Builder:** Create sermon outlines.
+Use the "AI Generate" button to instantly build a Methodist-themed structure from a Title and Scripture.
+Use the microphone icon for voice-to-text input.
 *   **Standing Orders:**
     *   **Database Mode:** Manual entries in `standing_orders`.
     *   **Document Mode:** Upload a PDF/DOCX.
 The app parses it, saves the JSON content to Supabase (`uploaded_documents` table), and auto-loads it on next visit.
 *   **Tasks:** Simple checklist.
 *   **Ideas:** Journals your thoughts.
 Click "Expand with AI" to use Gemini to generate a sermon outline from your note.
+*   **Hymnal:** Search and view Methodist Hymns and Canticles.
+Includes a "Load Sample Data" button to quickly populate the database with common hymns for demonstration.